Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Event selection

 Typical \pPb collisions produce particles at both positive and negative rapidity~\cite{Sirunyan:2017uyl,Sirunyan:2017vpr,Sirunyan:2018nqr}.
 However, \PhotonP events are expected to be very asymmetric in the laboratory frame since the photon energy is generally much smaller than the proton beam energy.

 For the \PhotonP-enhanced selection, a rapidity gap is defined as a continuous region in which there is low detector activity, as done in Ref.~\cite{HIN-18-019}.
 The detector acceptance $\abs{\eta}<5.0$ is divided into 20 bins.
 Threshold values are assigned to each $\eta$ bin, they delimit the energy from all PF candidates that can be considered significant and which contain at least 99.7\% of detector activity caused by detector noise or by beam-gas events.
-These thresholds were obtained by studying the zero-bias events triggered on non-colliding bunches.
+These thresholds were obtained by studying the zero-bias events triggered on noncolliding bunches.
 For each event, a given $\eta$ bin was considered to be empty if the energy registered from the PF candidates was below its assigned threshold value.
 For the 10 bins in the regions $\abs{\eta} < 2.5$ the energy threshold was 6\GeV and no high-purity tracks with $\pt>200\MeVc$ were allowed.
-Activity in the forward lead-going region $-5.0 < \eta < -3.0$ was suppressed by implementing a set of threshold values that range from 13.4 to 16.9\GeV.
+For the four bins from $-5.0 < \eta < -3.0$ in the lead-going region the thresholds were 16.9, 15.3, 16.4, and 13.4 \GeV, respectively.
 For the bin $-2.5 > \eta > -3.0$ only neutral hadrons were considered and the energy threshold was 13.4\GeV.
-The forward rapidity gap (\DeltaEtaF) variable was then defined as the difference from $\eta=-5.0$ to the lower edge of the first non-empty $\eta$ bin.
+The forward rapidity gap (\DeltaEtaF) variable was then defined as the difference from $\eta=-5.0$ to the lower edge of the first nonempty $\eta$ bin.